 Pro tip: Shore excursions provide most (if not all) of the necessary gear that you’d need.
 What is and is not included will be outlined for you ahead of time.

 Easy To Forget Items You Can’t Live Without

 Life’s little annoyances: tweezers, nail clippers, safety pins.
 In the days leading up to your cruise, throw these small but essential little nuggets in your travel bag.
 Extra stuff you absolutely cannot replace without a small panic, like another pair of contact lenses, old replacement glasses, and extra hearing aid batteries are a must.
 First aid supplies should include motion sickness medication, bug spray, sunscreen, and bandages for any small scrapes that may happen while exploring wild Alaska.

 Skagway visitors especially, BRING YOUR PASSPORT!
-Almost every Alaskan cruise makes a stop in Canada, and some of the Alaska cruise excursions, like the Yukon Discovery tour in Skagway, travel there from the port.
+Almost every Alaskan cruise makes a stop in Canada, and some of the excursions, like the Yukon Discovery tour in Skagway, travel there from the port.
 Make sure you aren’t stuck in the land of maple leaves and that you aren’t held back on any Skagway tours by having the necessary documents for every member of your family.
 That way, spots like Skagway will be a source of beautiful sights rather than unneeded hold-ups!

 Networking and New Friend Supplies

 Vacations are a great time to make a new long-distance friend, and for some, it provides a unique networking experience.
 Bring along a small notebook and pen for quickly jotting down the email addresses or other info if you meet a new friend.
 Business owners should absolutely bring cards with them, since, “So, what do you do?” is one of the first things a person asks when they meet someone.
 Never discount the unexpected potential connection opportunity.